pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crossguard/configuration.md

 ### Using the CLI with the Console

-The `pulumi` CLI can also be used to interact with Policy Packs enforced by the Pulumi Service.
+The `pulumi` CLI can also be used to interact with Policy Packs enforced by the Pulumi Cloud.
 The CLI allows you to both validate configuration and enable Policy Packs with configuration files.

 #### Validating Configuration

-If the Policy Pack has already been published to the Pulumi Service, you can validate the configuration using the `pulumi policy validate-config` command.
+If the Policy Pack has already been published to the Pulumi Cloud, you can validate the configuration using the `pulumi policy validate-config` command.

 ```bash
 $ pulumi policy validate-config <org-name>/<policy-pack-name> <version> --config <path-to-policy-pack-config-file>